abuseofnotation/category-theory-illustrated/01_set/text.md

 Sets
 ===

+Everything in set theory is defined in therms of sets.
 A set is a collection of things where, the "things" can be anything you want.
 Consider, for example these balls:

 ![Balls](elements.svg)